-Registration opens Dec.
-1 (Nov.
-24 for members) for field trips and lectures during the 12th Annual Southwest Florida Nature Festival!
+Registration is open for field trips and lectures during the 12th Annual Southwest Florida Nature Festival!
 Explore the local environment through almost 40 guided field trips to 20 wildlife hot spots around Southwest Florida and lectures at the Rookery Bay Environmental Learning Center.
 Field trips, including birding walks, buggy rides and boat tours, are offered in conjunction with partners such as Corkscrew Swamp Sanctuary, Big Cypress National Preserve and Conservancy of Southwest Florida.

 Onsite activities are as follows: